telerik/ajax-docs/sharepoint/2007/deploying-telerik-ui-for-asp.net-ajax.md

 ---
-title: Deploying Telerik® UI for ASP.NET Ajax
+title: Deploying Telerik® UI for ASP.NET AJAX
-page_title: Deploying Telerik® UI for ASP.NET Ajax | UI for ASP.NET AJAX Documentation
+page_title: Deploying Telerik® UI for ASP.NET AJAX | UI for ASP.NET AJAX Documentation
-description: Deploying Telerik® UI for ASP.NET Ajax
+description: Deploying Telerik® UI for ASP.NET AJAX
 slug: sharepoint/2007/deploying-telerik-ui-for-asp.net-ajax
 tags: deploying,telerik,ui,for,asp.net,ajax
 published: True
 position: 3
 ---

-# Deploying Telerik® UI for ASP.NET Ajax
+# Deploying Telerik® UI for ASP.NET AJAX

-To leverage Telerik® UI for ASP.NET Ajax, some required files must be deployed to each SharePoint Web Front End (WFE) server.
+To leverage Telerik® UI for ASP.NET AJAX, some required files must be deployed to each SharePoint Web Front End (WFE) server.
 Once the required files are deployed, our ASP.NET AJAX can be added to the site by editing the site’s master page(s).

-This section outlines the required steps that need to be taken to deploy Telerik® UI for ASP.NET Ajax prior to implementing it within an existing SharePoint web site.
+This section outlines the required steps that need to be taken to deploy Telerik® UI for ASP.NET AJAX prior to implementing it within an existing SharePoint web site.

 1. First you need to install Telerik.Web.UI.dll and Telerik.Web.Design.dll in the GAC (Global Assembly Cache) of your SharePoint server.
 There are two ways to do this: